eladu/Studies/README.md

-# Studies
-Android
-hello world!
+# Use for studies only